 Shaping Future Cities: Turning Assessment into Strategies and Actions for Resilience

-Call for papers for the Special Issue Sustainability (ISSN 2071-1050)
+Call for papers for the Special Issue Sustainability (ISSN 2071-1050).
+This special issue belongs to the section "Sustainable Urban and Rural Development"

 Editors: Francesca Abastante, Ombretta Caldarice, Beatrice Mecca (DIST, Politecnico di Torino)